 In early May, the MDWg team visited an important Miriwoong cultural site- the Goanna Dreaming.
 The main purpose of the trip was to gather footage for a film about Miriwoong storytelling.
 Our Project Linguist, Frances Kofod is recording and producing this film.
 Frances has been working with MDWg staff and Miriwoong Elders to capture stories that are important to Miriwoong people.
 An important part of this project has also been to encourage younger team members to tell their own stories.
 Continue reading Team visit to Goanna Dreaming site

 This year has been a busy one for the team at MDWg.
 We’ve spent lots of time learning language from our Elders, continued recording on Waringarri Radio and taught Miriwoong to 400 woothoo-woothoong (children) each week.

 In early November, Senior Language Worker Glennis Galbat-Newry began the first of two blocks in a Certificate II in Indigenous Leadership.
-Glennis, along with about 20 other emerging leaders participated in the course.
+Glennis, along with a group of other emerging leaders participated in the course.
 The course was delivered by the Australian Indigenous Leadership Centre (AILC).
 On December 8, Glennis completed her second and final block, and accepted her certificate at a graduation ceremony that night.